nqminds/edgesec.github.io/docusaurus/docs/supervisor.md

 GET_ALL
 ```

-Output: on success it returns a list fo newline delimited strings with the same format as in the `GET_MAP` command.
+Output: on success it returns a list of newline delimited strings with the same format as in the `GET_MAP` command.
 The command returns `FAIL` on failure.

 ## ADD_BRIDGE command